JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 a unit.
 They usually combine several complicated logic operations, and decomposing these filters into separate parts would have an obfuscating effect.

+:ref:`AssignValueEqualChannels <AssignValueEqualChannels>`
+  Assign values to a variable, depending on a value of another (channel-by-channel)

 :ref:`BennartzScatIndex <BennartzScatIndex>`
   Compute Bennartz scattering index from microwave channels